So far, we have covered the following in this series:

 With WordPress, you can publish content once, and automate your content distribution to all other marketing channels.

-- Automatically distribute content to social channels and bookmarking sites,
+- Automatically distribute content to social sites and social bookmarking sites,

 - Distribute comments and content automatically to other blogs and online properties using RSS